-1.1 Following the listing of Sisram Medical Ltd (the Company) on The Stock Exchange of Hong Kong Limited (the Stock Exchange), the Company and its subsidiaries (together, the Group) must comply with the provisions on disclosure of inside information under the Hong Kong Securities and Futures Ordinance (the SFO) and the Rules Governing the Listing of Securities on the Stock Exchange (the Listing Rules).
+- Following the listing of Sisram Medical Ltd (the Company) on The Stock Exchange 1.1 of Hong Kong Limited (the Stock Exchange), the Company and its subsidiaries (together, the Group) must comply with the provisions on disclosure of inside information under the Hong Kong Securities and Futures Ordinance (the SFO) and the Rules Governing the Listing of Securities on the Stock Exchange (the Listing Rules). - This policy sets out the Company's procedure to ensure compliance with the continuous disclosure requirements placed on all listed companies under the SFO and the Listing Rules. - 1.3 The continuous disclosure requirements are intended to ensure that all current and prospective investors in the Company, market participants and the public are provided with appropriate information relating to the Group in a timely manner; and to avoid the establishment of a false market in the securities of the Company. information on a timely basis through the Stock Exchange's website means the Company is transparent in its dealings with the market, and the public can deal in the Company's securities on a fully informed and equal basis.